1921 Facts, Fun Trivia and History

 Coco Chanel introduced “Chanel No. 5”.

-On October 23, 1921, an American officer selected the body of the first “Unknown Soldier”.
+On October 23, 1921, an American officer selected the first “Unknown Soldier” body.

 “Andy’s Candies” was founded, but maker Andy Kanelos realized that men would never buy chocolates for women with another man’s name written on them.
 He renamed his company “Andes”.